Cairo corridor into the US

 Verticals carried through the corridor.

 • Logistics and infrastructure.
 Egyptian logistics, port, bonded-warehouse, and inland-transport operators, plus Suez Canal Economic Zone-anchored infrastructure firms entering US enterprise procurement, US strategic-partnership conversation, and US capital-market visibility.
-The SCZONE corridor advantage is real and needs US-procurement-readable framing.
+The SCZONE corridor advantage is real and needs US-procurement-clear framing.

 • Manufacturing and pharmaceuticals.
 Egyptian textiles, automotive supply chain, electrical-goods, and pharmaceutical and CDMO operators inside SCZONE and adjacent free zones entering US OEM, US enterprise procurement, and US distribution channels as a near-shore alternative to Vietnam and Mexico.

 • Energy and gas.
 Egyptian gas operators across the Eastern Mediterranean basin, downstream operators, and adjacent power developers entering US capital-market conversation and US strategic-partnership conversation.
-African and MENA operating record carries; it needs US-procurement-readable framing.
+African and MENA operating record carries; it needs US-procurement-clear framing.

 What the Egyptian register costs in America.

-• EGP pricing, dollar-converted ranges, and pricing expressed as indicative or starting-from figures read as soft and negotiable.
+• EGP pricing, dollar-converted ranges, and pricing expressed as indicative or starting-from figures land as soft and negotiable.
 American buyers expect firm pricing in dollars and a clean US category anchor before they interpret the price.

 Where to go from here

-Cairo routes into the firm.
+Cairo routes into GMA.

 Dubai corridor